-1.3.2 Preserved Public Open Space The number of acres of land in recreation areas, parks, and open space that is permanently preserved and open to the public is increasing.
+1.3.2 Preserved Public Open Space The number of acres of land in recreation areas, parks, and open space that is permanently preserved and open to the public is increasing, although at a rate that has slowed in recent years.
+Figure 1.3.2.1 Cumulative Open Space with Public Access (in acres)

-Figure 1.3.2.1 Cumulative Open Space with Public Access Data provided by New Jersey Green Acres (May 2015).
+Data provided by New Jersey Green Acres (May 2015).